osmandapp/web/main/docs/user/navigation/setup/route-details.md

 The Route Details navigation section has options that allow you to perform certain actions with the route information.

-- [**Print**](#print) - allows you to print or save turn-by-turn route information.
+- [**Print**](#print).
+Allows you to print or save turn-by-turn route information.
-- **Export/Save** - allows you to save the route information **as a new track** for later offline use.
+- **Export/Save**.
+Allows you to save the route information **as a new track** for later offline use.
 The exported track contains all information about road attributes, turn instructions.
 So [navigation by this track](./gpx-navigation.md) should provide all features as navigation by the route.
-- **Share** - shares an exported track or a link to the route which could be opened on another device with OsmAnd.
+- **Share**.
+Shares an exported track or a link to the route which could be opened on another device with OsmAnd.